Matt Lawton: New York Yankees (2005)

-Lawton was traded by the Chicago Cubs to the New York Yankees on August 27, 2005.
-In exchange, the Yankees gave the Cubs pitcher Justin Berg, who was a member of the New York's minor league system since 2003.
+The Cubs traded Lawton to the New York Yankees for pitcher Justin Berg, who was a member of the New York's minor league system since 2003, on August 27, 2005.
 Yankees manager Joe Torre commented that adding Lawton to the roster gave the team more depth and described him as a "talented player".
 Lawton got his first hit as a member of the Yankees in his debut with the team on August 27, against the Kansas City Royals.
 His first Yankees home run came against the Seattle Mariners on August 29.
 It was noted by MLB.com that Lawton struggled as a member of the Yankees.
-In 21 games with the Yankees, Lawton batted .125 with six runs scored, six hits, two home runs, and four RBIs.
-Combined between the Pittsburgh Pirates, the Chicago Cubs, and the Yankees that season, he batted .254 with 67 runs scored, 127 hits, 30 doubles, one triple, 13 home runs, 53 RBIs, and 18 stolen bases 141 games played.
-At the end of the season, Lawton ranked tenth in the National League in caught stealing (9).
-Amongst fielders, he was second in fielding percentage (.995) as a right fielder.
+In 21 games with the Yankees, Lawton batted .125 with two home runs, and four RBIs.
+Combined between the Pirates, Cubs, and Yankees that season, he batted .254 with 30 doubles, one triple, 13 home runs, 53 RBIs, and 18 stolen bases in 141 games played.
+Lawton ranked tenth in the National League in caught stealing (9).
+Amongst NL fielders, he was second in fielding percentage (.995) as a right fielder.
+Lawton was left off the Yankees postseason roster and left the team to return to his Mississippi home, which was damaged by Hurricane Katrina.
+Lawton never played in an MLB postseason game.

 Performance-enhancing drug use

 On November 3, 2005, it was announced that Lawton had tested positive for performance-enhancing drugs.
 This led to a 10-day suspension by MLB.
-As a free agent at the time, Lawton was to serve his suspension at the start of the 2006 regular season.
-The test was taken after Lawton's acquisition by the New York Yankees in August 2005.
-The specific drug he was suspended for was the veterinary steroid boldenone.
+Lawton was to serve his suspension at the start of the 2006 regular season.
+The test was taken after Lawton was traded to the Yankees in August 2005.
+He was suspended for using the veterinary steroid boldenone.
 Lawton made the following statement to the Associated Press following his suspension: